Isotarge/ScriptHawk/README.md

 ##How to use
 ###Setup
-1. Set up [BizHawk](https://github.com/TASVideos/BizHawk) and run the prerequisite installer, the latest version is always recommended but a bare minimum of 1.11.7 is required
+1. Set up [BizHawk](https://github.com/TASVideos/BizHawk), the latest version is always recommended (and probably required)
-2. [Clone this repository](https://help.github.com/articles/cloning-a-repository/) or download and extract a [zipped copy](https://github.com/Isotarge/ScriptHawk/archive/master.zip) into a ScriptHawk folder inside the Lua folder that comes with BizHawk
+2. [Clone this repository](https://help.github.com/articles/cloning-a-repository/) or download and extract a [zipped copy](https://github.com/Isotarge/ScriptHawk/archive/master.zip)
 3. Open BizHawk and your (supported) game of choice
 4. Click Tools -> Lua Console
 5. Open ScriptHawk.lua

 ###Basic functionality
 - Player position, rotation and speed will be displayed on screen
-- Use L to levitate and the D-Pad to move quickly around the map
+- Press L to levitate and use the D-Pad to move quickly around the map
-- Alternatively, press the E key to levitate and WASD to move quickly around the map
+- Press the E key to levitate and use WASD keys to move quickly around the map
 - Press / to reset max velocity, odometer etc.

 ###Advanced functionality